|

 In 1853, monks of both camps clashed in

-Bethlehem, then part of the Ottoman Empire, and some of them ended
+Bethlehem, then part of the Ottoman Empire, and some of them were

-sent his troops to show the Turks.
+sent her troops to show the Turks.
 Britain and France feared a

 potential Russian dominance in the Middle East.